Clinical trials with an industrial and/or commercial purpose will not be considered!

-- Clinical relevance and scientific quality is imperative, and a detailed protocol including calculation of power, data management plan, and plan for statistical analysis of data must be included.
+- Clinical relevance and scientific quality are imperative, and a detailed protocol including calculation of power, data management plan, and plan for statistical analysis of data must be included.

-- All clinical trial that receives a grant from the Novo Nordisk Foundation must be registered at ClinicalTrials.gov or clinicaltrialsregister.eu (EudraCT).
+- All clinical trials that receive a grant from the Novo Nordisk Foundation must be registered at ClinicalTrials.gov or Clinical Trials Information System (CTIS).

 - When the clinical trial ends, the anonymized data must be made available to other researchers through public databases such as the Zenodo open data repository (CERN) or other equivalent databases.